Who’s that pretty face? – My journey with self esteem

 But we are talking about self esteem here.
 At 19 I had my first boyfriend.
 He pursued me quite intently and at the time I had no idea why?
 I was not used to this type of attention.
 I was no beauty.
 Looking back at the photos now, I can see why.

 We started dating, and looking back he was a very good man and I will always be grateful that he was my ‘First’.
 Our relationship was great overall but we struggled when my mental health problems started.
 We lasted 3 years and during that time my confidence in the way I looked had improved.
-However, wen I started taking the anti depressant medication I ballooned in weight.
+However, when I started taking the anti-depressant medication I ballooned in weight.
 I gained 3 stone in 9 months.
 I didn’t care about anything else other than feeling so well again.
 Plus I was in a loving relationship I just didn’t notice.
 But my boyfriend did.
 And so did his friends.
 Soon the taunts and jibes about my weight started.
 Still, I remained strong of character and it didn’t effect me.
 Then finally when our relationship was coming to an end due to countless arguments, I took a look in the mirror.
 It was like I was seeing myself for the first time and I thought ‘Oh my goodness, you are fat!’
 This had an immediate effect on me.
 I immediately felt ashamed.
 I immediately thought, ‘Well no wonder he doesn’t find me attractive any more’.
 From this point on, and still somewhat to this day, I associated being loved with the size of my waistline.

 What’s ridiculous about this is that this is completely untrue.
 I have known and still know so many beautiful women with a fuller and curvier figure who have had success in life and love.
 So why then does this thought still taunt me occasionally?
 Why am I afraid to show my face without makeup?
 Everyone around me tells me I’m beautiful with or without it and no matter how large or small I am.